arsimmsejdiu/corona-tracker-app/README.md

 Corona Virus App Tracker

-In this video, we will create a full COVID-19 Tracker.
-We're going to use React, Charts.JS and Material UI.
+In this App, it is a fully App COVID-19 Tracker.
+We used React, Charts.JS and Material UI.

-By the end of this video, you will have a strong understanding of React's workflow and the use of hooks.
+By the end of this App, you will have a strong understanding of React's workflow and the use of hooks.

 API used: https://covid19.mathdro.id/api